 Choosing the best mattress size for you (and your partner) is as important as choosing the right fit of underwear.
 Too big or too small and you’ll be uncomfortable all the time.
-While your personal preferences for mattress size may be about comfort, style or health there’s no denying your bed set the tone for how well you sleep and can affect your mood the whole day long.
+Your personal preferences for mattress size may be about comfort, style or health but there’s no denying your bed sets the tone for how well you sleep and can affect your mood the whole day long.

-To know if a bed is a right fit for you, lie beside your partner on your mattress, with your hands under your head and your elbows pointing out.
+To know if a bed is the right fit for you, lie beside your partner on your mattress, with your hands under your head and your elbows pointing out.
 If your elbows barely graze each other or don’t touch at all, you’re on the right size mattress.

 Twin size mattress

 Twin (or single) mattresses are most often used by children and college kids in dormitories.
 They were once a popular option for mature adults who slept alone in their own apartments or homes – or boarding houses, where space was tight.
-A regular twin mattress offers a comfortable length for most men and women but a Twin XL mattress (or California twin mattress) delivers an extra six inches in length.
+A regular twin mattress offers a comfortable length for most men and women but a Twin XL mattress (or Cal twin mattress) delivers an extra six inches in length.

-Double size mattress
+Double (full) size mattress

-During the ’60s and ’70s, the double – or full-sized – mattress ruled marital bedrooms, even though it was only 15” wider than a twin size bed.
-But our homes were smaller and we were shorter.
+During the 60’s and 70’s, the double – or full-sized – mattress ruled marital bedrooms, even though it was only 15” wider than a twin size bed.
+But our homes were smaller then and we were shorter too.
 Today, double size mattresses are a popular choice for spare rooms and sometimes a child’s room.

 Queen size mattress

-Queen size mattresses gained popularity in the ’80s and are now the most popular size mattress for people who share a bed with a partner.
+Queen size mattresses gained popularity in the 80’s and are now the most popular size mattress for people who share a bed with a partner.
 Here’s why – the 6” addition in width and length from a double mattress make for a more comfortable and less-disturbed sleeping environment.

-King size mattress – Standard King & California King
+King size mattress – standard & California

 King size mattresses have come into vogue in the last decade, offering couples as much space in bed with their partner as if they were alone in a twin.
-In fact, if you push two twin size mattresses together, you’ll have a king-size bed – in width at least.
+In fact, if you push two twin size mattresses together, you’ll have a king size bed – in width at least.

-The pros & cons of a king-size mattress
+The pros & cons of a king size mattress